-According to the 2010 Creative Economy Report, after the last world economic crisis in 2008, it is accepted that knowledge based creative economies showed a positive development where the employment rate at these sectors are increased.

-Creativity is being at the cornerstone of success for post-industrial cities, regions and nations in the globalised economy (Flew, 2011).
-It is also advocated that the creative economy is revitalizing the manufacturing, services, retailing and entertainment industries, and it also changes the areas where people want to live, work and learn, think, invent and produce.
+Due to the 2010 Creative Economy Report, after the last world economic crisis in 2008 it is accepted that knowledge based creative economies showed a positive development and the employment rate at these sectors are increased.
+Creativity is being at the cornerstone of success for post-industrial cities, regions and nations in the globalised economy.
+(Mulgan 1997; Coyle 1998; Landry 2000; Flew 2011).
+It is also advocated that the creative economy is revitalizing manufacturing, services, retailing and entertainment industries, and it also changes where people want to live, work and learn, think, invent and produce.
 We as urban planners do have a great job and responsibility.
-Creative Studies, Faculties of Creative Industries, Creative Charters or the institutions, which are doing a lot of research, are showing the growing interest for the issue.
+Creative Studies, Faculties of Creative Industries, Creative Charters or the institutions, which are doing a lot of research are showing the growing interest for the theme.

-The ongoing debate about the importance of the creative sectors for the cities, that increase the attractiveness and challenge of the cities, and thus the value adding capacity of the creative industries are widely recognized as a leading aspect for urban planning.
-As the concept of the "creative economy" is gaining ground in contemporary thinking for economic development.
+The ongoing debate about the importance of the creative sectors for the cities, that increase the attractiveness and challenge of the cities, and thus the value adding capacity of the creative industries are widely recognized is a leading aspect for urban planning.
+As the concept of the "creative economy" which is an evolving one and is gaining ground in contemporary thinking for economic development we can determine the impact of artistic creation on innovation.
 More companies wish to be associated with cultural life and the social function of artistic and cultural creativity, where the urban planning policies again gain ground.